 Dr Ostrowski’s work involves isolating, sequencing and analysing the genomes of marine phytoplankton and developing novel methods to measure their role in global bio-geochemical cycles.
 Martin manages a state-of-the-art flow cytometry and cell sorting facility established at Macquarie University to explore the microbial ‘dark matter’ of the oceans using novel fluorescence detection strategies and single-cell approaches.

 Before moving to Macquarie University Martin worked as a Post-Doc at the University of Warwick in the UK and participated in the Atlantic Meridional Transect Program (amt.pml.org).

 Volunteer Research Scientist

-Dr Chénard is a research fellow with the Air Microbiome integrated programme at Nanyang Technological University.
+Dr Chénard is a research fellow at the Asian School of the Environment at Nanyang Technological University.
 Her main research interests include viral genomic and metagenomic as well as phage-host interactions.
 Dr Chénard’s previous work involves the genomic characterisation of viruses infecting polar cyanobacteria.